johancz/Molnapplikationer-Blogg/_posts/2021-09-24-exercise-6-web-apps-in-the-cloud.markdown

     return cosmosDbService;
 }
 ```
-This method which reads the database configuration data from the appsettings.json/appsettings.Development.json file.
+This method reads the database configuration data from the appsettings.json/appsettings.Development.json file.
 The databasebase configuration data includes; the URI to Cosmos DB account and its primary key, the name of the database and container we'll use.
 Storing secrets or sensitive data in "appsettings.json" is not recommended, but for the purpose of this assignment it will do since th GitHub repository is private and the database account will be deleted shortly after this blog-post goes live.

 It then creates a `CosmosClient` instance (provided by the "Microsoft.Azure.Cosmos" libraray) using the account URI and the primary key.
 The instance is a "client-side" (Azure Web App) representation of the database account and which can execute requests against our database.